 - Alateen – For teenagers of alcoholics.

-These groups follow a similar format, but are specific to the issue at hand.
-This allows members to form a close-knit group and be truly supportive and understanding to each other’s struggles.
-Anyone who is interested in the addict’s welfare is welcome to join the group, which generally includes family members, close friends, coworkers or neighbors.
+These groups follow a similar format but are specific to the issue at hand.
+This allows members to form a close-knit group and be truly supportive and understanding of each other’s struggles.
+Anyone who is interested in the addict’s welfare is welcome to join the group, which generally includes family members, close friends, co-workers or neighbors.

 What Happens at the Meetings?